harelaf/Workshop/README.md

 ## Initialization & Configuration File Formats
 ### Initialization
 The basic initialization file in the wiki has the instructions on how to add dummy data.
-If you would like the system to ignore the file, the first line should be: "ignore_file true".
+If you would like the system to ignore the file, the first line should be: "ignore_file".
 Start by using EnterSystem(), and then call the wanted functions from MarketAPI.
 ### Configuration
 The format for this file is:

 parameter_name1 parameter value1

 parameter_name2 parameter value2

 ...

 The allowed parameters are:
 * admin_username - the username of the initial admin.
 * admin_password - the password of the initial admin.